 Upon arrival in this fascinating country, you will immediately notice the (refreshing) lack of advertising hoardings; many 60’s apartment tower blocks and clean, wide boulevards with neat flowerbeds.
 Minsk also feels a very safe place to wander the streets at any time of day.

-Fly to Minsk and transfer to the Hampton by Hilton to check in for four nights.
+Fly to Minsk and transfer to the hotel to check in for four nights.

 Your exploration of Minsk begins right away with a morning city tour introducing you to the capital’s highlights, such as Independence Square, Victory Square (with its 38 metre-high obelisk), the Orthodox Holy Spirit Cathedral and the Island of Tears.
 Minsk was first settled in 1067 but barely any ancient monuments remain in the city from its foundations.
 Despite claiming a few outstanding historical sights that represent the city’s rich and illustrious past, Minsk is best known as a living monument to the grandiose aspirations of Soviet architecture and urban planning.
 Famously destroyed during the Great Patriotic War, the Belarusian capital grew out of the ashes of conflict to become a Socialist Realist masterpiece complete with spacious avenues, lush green parks and a battalion of buildings dating from the 1940s and 1950s that simply have to be seen to be believed.
 It’s a sentence often said and rarely true, but Minsk really is a city like no other.